I remember my education being quite boring.

 My first three years were in a school called piously Maria Immaculata and was run by nuns.
 As their head Convent was in France some of the Soeurs were of French extraction and made us start every school day reciting the Hail Mary in French after we had all cleaned our desks from the soot of the neighbouring Oil refinery.
 No Health and Safety in those days.

-The nuns also insisted, after we got a male Gym teacher hallelujah, that we wore a rather strange kind of breeches with a short skirt over it during our physical education lessons.
+The nuns also insisted after we got a male Gym teacher hallelujah, that we wore a rather strange kind of breeches with a short skirt over it during our physical education lessons.
 All in the school’s dreary aubergine tartan material.
-And all those layers in 40 degree centigrade in the shade.
-Just in case the teacher would get naughty thought seeing the shape of our crotch.
+And all those layers in 40-degree centigrade in the shade.
+Just in case the teacher would get naughty thought of seeing the shape of our crotch.

 I can proudly say I was one of the organizers of our protest march to school all dressed in trousers.
 We were duly all expelled and called the newspaper- we only had one- who reported on the event and helped us stop the discrimination between the boys, now allowed in, and us girls.

 It was probably one of the few times I actually enjoyed going to school.
-Being a cynic and a rebel did not made those years easy on my poor teachers.
+Being a cynic and a rebel did not make those years easy on my poor teachers.
 Though I think a sense of humour would have helped them a long way.
-For example once our Dutch language teacher who thought himself a great actor was reading a long and dreary poem to us in a very theatrical over the top way.
+For example, once our Dutch language teacher who thought himself a great actor was reading a long and dreary poem to us in a very theatrical over the top way.
 I suddenly took my handkerchief out of my bag ( we all still had those on our person) and threw my face in it making loud sobbing sounds.
-“Lowik what is wrong with you?, “he said , impatient to get back to his Oscar winning performance.
+“Lowik what is wrong with you? “he said, impatient to get back to his Oscar-winning performance.
 “Sir “, I sobbed semi overwhelmed by emotions, ” I am so touched.
 I can’t help myself”.
 The whole class was roaring with laughter, but I was immediately sent to the Headmaster for ridiculing Art with a capital A. The Headmaster, after it was my turn to go in, could not understand what the fuss was all about as you would have to have been there to feel how funny it had been.
 I came off lightly that time.

-Do children still have to sit lined up in front of a Headmaster’s office waiting for a green light to go on to go in ?
-In my school we actually had three colours.
-Red was busy, Orange was get your story ready and Green was enter.
+Do children still have to sit lined up in front of a Headmaster’s office waiting for a green light to go on to go in?
+In my school, we actually had three colours.
+Red was busy, Orange was getting your story ready and Green was entering.

 In the Netherlands school life was far more liberal and relaxed and I spent most of those three years catching up with the one year I was behind and pining after my latest crush, be it a boy from the boy’s wing of our school – we had segregation- or a teacher who that year caught my fancy.
 Homework was still not much of a priority.
 But thanks to some great teachers and a headmistress with a sense of humour I had a good time and still learned a lot of things that were actually useful in later life.